suntsov/efar/README.md

 * click on the directory name at top to show disk/mout mount selector
 * use controls in the panel header to change sort order, file display mode, column number, etc.
 * drag or double click the splitter between panels to change the widths of panels

+### Shell
+* when double-click or press enter on a executable file an eFar Emacs Shell is opened and the file is then executed in the shell
+* a single Shell buffer is used when running files from eFar
+* use **C-c c o** to switch to the shell buffer

 ### Help
 * display list of all available key bindigs - **C-c ?**